ncsa/hydro_documentation/docs/source/shutdown.rst

-Hydro will SHUT DOWN PERMANENTLY on June 30, 2025
+Hydro was SHUT DOWN June 30
 ====================================================